-Let's break apart choices by restaurant type, and we’ll offer a few suggestions on music choices that might be right for all of these different types of businesses.
+Let's break apart choices by restaurant type, and we’ll offer a few suggestions on music choices that might be perfect for all of these different types of businesses.

 Fast-casual restaurants are seeing an explosion in growth.
 In fact, The Washington Post reports that the fast-casual sector has grown by 550 percent since 1999.
 These restaurants are known for providing a quality product that is slightly more expensive than items served in fast-food restaurants, and the Post suggests that they are also associated with sustainability.
 People who eat in places like this care about the environment and the impact their choices make on the environment.

-Running a successful fast-casual restaurant might mean looking for music that is independent, young, and fresh.
+The best restaurant music for a successful fast-casual restaurant might be something that is independent, young, and fresh.
 Consumers who head to these places might not be interested in the conservative nature of country music, and they may dislike associations made with classic rock.
-Serving up music by independent, likeminded artists like Jason Mraz and Jack Johnson might be a better option.
+Serving up restaurant playlists with music by independent, like-minded artists like Jason Mraz and Jack Johnson might be a better option.

 Fast-food restaurants are almost exclusively focused on speed, and many people who go to spots like this don't plan to eat their meals within the space.
 They order, they take the food away, and they eat it in a different location.
 The foods they eat tend to be a bit on the unhealthy, greasy side.